Global well-posedness for intermediate NLS with nonvanishing conditions at infinity: Global well-posedness

 To derive $\mathcal{H}_1(u)$ and $\mathcal{H}_2(u),$ we proceed by constructing modified energies through a cancellation method \cite{shatah,colliander-kdv}.
-We begin with the time derivative of a basic quantity (either $\int |\partial_x u|^2 dx$ or $\int |\partial_x^2 u|^2 dx$) and systematically introduce correctors to cancel out the problematic nonlinear terms.
+We begin with the time derivative of the leading term (either $\int |\partial_x u|^2 dx$ or $\int |\partial_x^2 u|^2 dx$) and systematically introduce correctors to cancel out the problematic nonlinear terms.
 For $\mathcal{H}_1(u)$, this process is continued to provide a conserved quantity for general $\alpha,\beta$.
 Although this is not the case for $\mathcal{H}_2(u)$ in general, in the integrable case we can also derive an exact conserved quantity as in the following corollary.